Four Green Steps

 Four Green Steps is an internet environmental organization based in Montreal, Quebec.
 The organization was founded in 2008 by Jaye and Bill Yarrow.
 The business has been active for three years, but the official launch was held in October 2011.
-The organization consists of four sections: School Program, Community, Marketplace and InfoZone.
+The organization consists of four sections: School Program, Community, Marketplace, and InfoZone.
 Four Green Steps contains information on various environmental topics such as green living, sustainable products, and corporate responsibility.
 The site also provides an environmental curriculum for various schools of different ages....
 The organization celebrated 'Unsolicited Acts of Kindness Week' in August 2012, celebrating by donating used office equipment and pledging to plant a tree for anyone who does a good deed during Kindness Week.

 Services

 School program

-Four Green Steps school program was developed in an effort to encourage a younger generation to become interested in environmental sustainability.

-The school program is a comprehensive, multipurpose organization dedicated to bringing awareness and solutions to our shared environmental problems.
-The School Program has a universal curriculum and activities for primary and secondary schools.

-The program features a curriculum of various assignments that will entice students to use their creativity and imagination, learn sustainable habits, take initiative, and develop a sense of environmental responsibility — all while fostering a sense of community and interaction among students the world over.
-The site also offers opportunities for students to share their projects and ideas online as well as compete for incredible prizes.
-The School Program is offered for free and available in five different languages: English, French, Spanish, Arabic and Chinese.
-The curriculum's environmental focus includes the following subjects Animals/Wildlife, Biodiversity, Climate Change/Weather, Conservation, Creative Arts, Ecology, Energy, Gardening/Composting, Habitats/Ecosystems, Litter, Nature Awareness, Plants, Pollution, Recycling/Waste Management, Sustainability, Team-building/Problem-solving, Water.
+The Four Green Steps school program was developed in an effort to encourage a younger generation to become interested in environmental sustainability.
+The school program is a comprehensive, multipurpose initiative dedicated to raising awareness of, and providing solutions to shared environmental problems.
+The school program has a universal curriculum and activities for primary and secondary schools.
+The program features a curriculum of various assignments that will entice students to use their creativity and imagination, learn sustainable habits, take initiative, and develop a sense of environmental responsibility—all while fostering a sense of community and interaction among students the world over.
+The site also offers opportunities for students to share their projects and ideas online, as well as compete for prizes.
+The school program is offered free of charge and is available in five different languages: English, French, Spanish, Arabic, and Chinese.
+The curriculum's environmental focus includes the following subjects: Animals/Wildlife, Biodiversity, Climate Change/Weather, Conservation, Creative Arts, Ecology, Energy, Gardening/Composting, Habitats/Ecosystems, Litter, Nature Awareness, Plants, Pollution, Recycling/Waste Management, Sustainability, Team-building/Problem-solving, and Water.
 It was first launched in October 2009 and was used by 40 schools in 15 different countries that year.
-They also host an environmental science fair and ‘one-day’ curriculum designed for substitutes or special events.
+The program also host an environmental science fair and ‘one-day’ curriculum designed for substitutes or special events.
 The school program has engaged hundreds of schools in more than 55 countries worldwide.

 Community

-The Community section is made up of blogs, videos, events and recipes related to the environment.
+The Community section is made up of blogs, videos, events, and recipes related to the environment.
 The public can also contribute their own ideas.
 Four Green Steps was an official partner of the LA Green Festival Actor Booboo Stewart and sister Fivel Stewart joined the Four Green Steps team in 2011.